 Georgia Tech requires that all applicants demonstrate proof of English language proficiency.
+Failure to meet our English language requirements will result in an automatic denial of your application.
 Listed below are the ways that this requirement can be satisfied:

 - US Citizens and US Permanent Residents can submit Lawful Presence documents